MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 You can use a [provisioning package](hololens-provisioning.md) to apply both helpful settings to speed up the new user process, as well as deploy your apps to the device.
 Take a look at [use policies to speed up your setup](#use-policies-to-speed-up-your-setup) to see which policies speed up device set up for the first user, and for each new user.

+If you complete OOBE and set yourself up as a user then when your end users pick up the device they will simply have a scenario of adding themselves as a new user.

 #### Physically label your devices

 Place a label either on the rear outer cover, or the outer arms closer to the front so they don’t go into the rear outer cover.
 See [this diagram](images/hololens2-exploded-view-diagram.png) to see the names of parts.